rocket-ron/MIDS-W205/assignments/assignment3/README.md

 The aggregation is a single "statement".
 Indexes have been created on the fields of `lang`, and `retweeted_status.id_str` from the MongoDB shell.

+*NOTE:* The instructions asked for the top 30 retweets and their corresponding users.
+The top 30 retweets were pulled, but some users were responsible for more than one of the top 30 retweets, so there are fewer than 30 users responsible for the top 30 retweets.

 ### 2.2 Compute the Lexical Diversity of the users of all tweets
 This step is one of the reasons the tweet data was placed in the db_restT database and left there from step **1.2**.
 To extract all the users from all the tweets gathered and compute the lexical diversity of each user's tweet corpus the program `userTimeline.py` was created.
 This program uses a similar pattern to other Tweet REST API programs created for previous assignments in that there is the main program `userTimeline.py` that uses a `TimelineFetcher` class to fetch the user timeline and a `MongoTweetAnalyzer` to perform the analysis and store the results.

 The `userTimeline.py` program performs a MongoDB search for distinct user id's from the `restT` collection (where the tweets are stored) and filters for english only.
 The list of user ids is then fed into the `TimelineFetcher` class which uses a Tweepy `Cursor` object to query the Twitter REST API for the user's timeline of the most recent 3200 tweets (the maximum allowed via this API).
 The text of all the tweets are gathered, filtered for urls with a regex and fed to the `MongoTweetAnalyzer` class.
 The `MongoTweetAnalyzer` class uses the NTLK library's stop words and extends them for things like 'rt', 'co', single digit numerals, etc. The resulting text is tokenized, resulting in a List of tokens, which is used to create a Counter() instance, which does the work of accumulating similar words into a dictionary with the word counts.
 Finally the lexical diversity is calculated as the total number of unique words divided by the total number of words.

 The Counter class is used as the postings element of a dictionary, along with the Twitter user_id, word count and unique word count and computed diversity score.
-The resulting dictionary is stored in the MongoDB collection called `lexdiv`.
-The structure of the documents in the `lexdiv` collection is:
+The resulting dictionary is stored in the MongoDB collection called `lexdiv2`.
+The structure of the documents in the `lexdiv2` collection is:

     { user_id         : string (64-bit integer string representation),
-      word_count    : integer,
+      followers_count : integer (number of followers of this user), word_count      : integer,
       unique_count    : integer,
       diveristy       : float (ranges from 0 - 1),
       postings        : dict/sub document
         { term : count }
     }